By using this site, you agree to the Privacy Policy and Terms of Use.

 Historical inequities in data-sharing agreements and benefit-sharing create justified skepticism: low-income countries have historically contributed disease data that benefited high-income researchers while receiving limited analytical returns or credit.
 Modern federated networks address this through equity clauses (equal governance rights, capacity-building funding, equitable authorship), but trust must be rebuilt through transparent governance and consistent follow-through on commitments.

 As infectious disease threats become more complex—driven by antimicrobial resistance, zoonotic spillover, and climate-driven pathogen range expansion—the case for collaborative surveillance intensifies.
-Federated approaches offer a pathway that respects national sovereignty and data protection while forging the global connectivity that epidemiology demands.
+Federated approaches offer a pathway that respects national sovereignty and data protection while forging the global connectivity that epidemiology demands, according to the Nature Medicine review.
 Success will require sustained investment in local capacity, transparent governance, and a genuine commitment to equity that extends beyond technology.
-The question is no longer whether federated surveillance works in principle, but whether institutions and governments will prioritize the human and institutional foundations required to make it work at scale across borders and income levels.
 Explore more global health innovations on GMJ News.

 Source: Global approaches to infectious disease surveillance and modeling, Nature Medicine (May 2026)